Replacing the Rear Strut and/or Coil Spring on a Toyota Camry (With Video)

 Strut Assembly Nut and Bolt Removal OverviewClick thumbnail to view full-size

 Secure a 14mm box wrench on the nut and prevent the stem of the bar link from rotating with a 5 mm hex socket inserted within the link.
 If the nut hangs, apply more penetrating oil, partially re-tighten, then loosen.
-Over torquing the nut runs of risk of the 5mm hex socket slipping out of the link stem and stripping it.
-If then happens, the bar link must be hack-sawed off and replaced with a new one.
+Over-torquing the nut runs of risk of the 5mm hex socket slipping out of the link stem and stripping it.
+If that happens, the bar link must be hacksawed off and replaced with a new one.

-Brake Line Hose Fitting Removal
+5. Remove the Brake Line Hose Fitting

-5. After removing all the brake wire and hose mounting bolts, remove the Brake Line Hose Fitting by pulling the fitting towards you ... just enough to allow strut separation.
+After removing all the brake wire and hose mounting bolts, remove the brake line hose fitting by pulling the fitting towards you ... just enough to allow strut separation.

-6. Remove the wheel knuckle off the strut.
+Remove the wheel knuckle from the strut.

-Suspension Support Removal
+7. Remove the Suspension Support

 Strut Spring Compression Tool

-Dis-assemble the Strut Assembly
+10. Take Apart the Strut Assembly

-Transfer the Spring Compressors
+11. Transfer the Spring Compressors

-Re-assemble the Strut
+12. Re-assemble the Strut

-Rotate the Upper Mount left to right until the Strut Stem rotates with the mount.
+Rotate the upper mount left to right until the strut stem rotates with the mount.
 This will indicate that the mount has locked with the indent on the strut stem.
-Turn the Mount to align with the paint marks.
-Put on the Strut Stem Washer and Nut and torque down; preferably with an impact driver.
-Release the spring tension equally on both sides of the strut's spring compressor until the upper portion of the spring meets the Upper Strut Mount.
+Turn the mount to align with the paint marks.
+Put on the strut stem washer and nut and torque down, preferably with an impact driver.
+Release the spring tension equally on both sides of the strut's spring compressor until the upper portion of the spring meets the upper strut mount.
 Remove the compressors.

-Mounting the Strut Assembly
+13. Mounting the Strut Assembly

-Start by mounting the the bolts in the Upper Strut Mount into the Upper Wheel Well Strut Mounting Points.
-A helper can spin on the nuts after the alignment through the mounting holes has been made.
-Afterwards, using a combination of a hydraulic jack and pulling and wiggle force, position the wheel knuckle into the Strut Assembly until the holes of the knuckle and Strut Assembly are in alignment.
-Punch/jam the Strut Bolts through the holes, screw on the nut and tighten.
-Before assembly of the sway bar link and brake line bolts, apply some anti-seize to the threads.
+Start by mounting the the bolts in the upper strut mount into the upper wheel well strut mounting points.
+A helper can spin on the nuts once the alignment through the mounting holes has been made.
+Afterwards, using a combination of a hydraulic jack and pulling and wiggle force, position the wheel knuckle into the strut assembly until the holes of the knuckle and strut assembly are in alignment.
+Punch or jam the strut bolts through the holes, screw on the nut, and tighten.
+Before assembling the sway bar link and brake line bolts, apply some anti-seize to the threads.